laa66/statly-backend-api/docs/REST-API-README.md

 ### User Service

 The `UserServiceImpl` is a service [class](/src/main/java/com/laa66/statlyapp/service/UserServiceImpl.java) that implements `UserService` interface.
-It provides implementation for operations such as finding a user by email, saving user, deleting a user and saving user statistics.
-It also provides methods for comparing user current stats with last visit stats.
+It provides implementation for operations such as finding user/beta-user by email, saving user/beta-user, deleting user/beta-users.
 The Class is annotated with `@Transactional` to group multiple database operations together as a single transaction.

-`UserServiceImpl` also has injected 5 dependencies: `UserRepository`, `UserTrackRepository`, `UserAritstRepository`, `UserGenreRepository` , `UserMainstreamRepository` which are responsible for performing CRUD operations.
+`UserServiceImpl` also has injected 2 dependencies: `UserRepository` and `BetaUserRepository` which are responsible for performing CRUD operations.

 Methods description:

 - `findUserByEmail(String email)` takes an email as a parameter and returns Optional `User` object from database.
 - `saveUser(User user)` takes a `User` object as a parameter and saves it in the database.
 - `deleteUser(long id)` takes user ID as a parameter, finds the user with given ID and delete it from database.
 If user is not found method will throw `UserNotFoundException` .
+- `saveBetaUser(BetaUserDTO dto)` takes a dto object and saves it in the database.
+- `findAllBetaUsers()` it returns list of all beta users from the database.
+- `deleteAllBetUsers()` it removes all beta users from the database.

+### Stats Service

+The `StatsServiceImpl` is a service [class](/src/main/java/com/laa66/statlyapp/service/StatsServiceImpl.java) that implements `StatsService` interface.
+It provides implementation for operations such as saving cached user statistics and comparing user current stats with last visit stats.
+The Class is annotated with `@Transactional` to group multiple database operations together as a single transaction.

+`StatsServiceImpl` has also injected 4 dependencies: `TrackRepository`, `ArtistRepository`, `GenreReposiory` and `MainstreamRepository` which are responsible for performing CRUD operations.

+Methods description:

 - `saveUserTracks`, `saveUserArtists`, `saveUserGenres`, `saveUserMainstream` these methods are called only from `CacheTask` component once a day.
 They map data from special DTO objects (cached Spotify API responses) to the entities which are saved in the database.
 - `compareTracks`, `compareArtists`, `compareGenres`, `compareMainstream` these methods are called only from `AppController` and are used to read user’s last visit stats and compare them with current visit statistics.

+### Mail Service

+The `MailServiceImpl` is a service [class](/src/main/java/com/laa66/statlyapp/service/MailServiceImpl.java) that implements `MailService` interface.
+It provides implementation for operations such as sending Join notification to app administrator and sending Access Granted Notification to beta-users.

+`MailServiceImpl` has also injected 2 dependencies: `JavaMailSender` configured in properties responsible for sending mail messages and `email` value from properties

 ### Custom OAuth 2.0 User Service